Skip to content

 The .htaccess file is a sensitive document for your WordPress site.
 A mistake in your code or incorrect setup of the file can break your website.

-In that case, I recommend that you backup your site before making any changes to the file.
+In that case, I recommend that you backup your site using a tool like Updraft Plus before making any changes to the file.
 That way, you can easily restore your site in case something goes wrong.

 Now, here’s how to add 301 redirects in WordPress via the .htaccess file.